Cactoidal/GodotEthersV3/DOCUMENTATION.md

 ## Ethers

-In addition to the key management, general purpose, and built-in functions listed above, Ethers also contains functions to assist in transaction logging and network management.
+In addition to the key management, general purpose, and built-in functions listed above, Ethers also contains functions to assist in transaction logging, BigNumber math, and network management.

 The default testnets are: Ethereum Sepolia, Arbitrum Sepolia, Optimism Sepolia, Base Sepolia, and Avalanche Fuji.
 All of the `default_network_info` can be found at the bottom of the `Ethers.gd` script.